tiller-tolbus/membrane/doc/proposal.md

 Payment: None

 Our demo has shipped and can be found at `~mister-master-tiller-tolbus/cell`.
 It is a one-spreadsheet app that can sync its spreadsheet to the user's ship.
-This is a proof of concept that we can make a spreadsheet application on Urbit.
+This represents the first footsteps of spreadsheets on Mars.
+It is a proof of concept that we can make a spreadsheet application on Urbit.

 ## Milestone 1